The Israelites leave Egypt

 Answer the questions concerning the exodus from Egypt and see how much you remember from this lesson.

-These following questions are for individual reflection or small group discussion.
-You can also participate in the discussion by clicking on the link below.
+The following questions are for individual reflection or small group discussion

 1. What oath was given concerning Joseph?
 Why did Joseph make them swear an oath?
 How long did it take to fulfill this oath?